 - Listen to your body, both during training and during your walking holiday.
 If you feel you should take a rest, you probably need one!

-- If you are walking over two weeks we advise to factor in some rest days along the way.
+- If you are walking over two weeks we advise you to factor in some rest days along the way.
 Choose the bigger towns to explore and book in an extra night to explore and allow your body to recover.

 - Bring snacks along the way.
 Fruit and nuts are great energy boosters as you walk.